bjcai-phys/bjcai-phys.github.io/_pages/pubs.md

 ![](https://bjcai-phys.github.io/images/w-Delta.png){:width="100%"}

-### Selected Work: Lorentz Covariant Self-energy Decomposition of Nuclear Symmetry Energy
+### Lorentz Covariant Self-energy Decomposition of Nuclear Symmetry Energy

 This project utilizes the Hugenholtz–Van Hove theorem to derive analytical expressions for the nuclear symmetry energy and its density slope in terms of Lorentz covariant nucleon self-energies in isospin asymmetric nuclear matter.
 These model-independent formulations provide key insights into the density dependence and microscopic origin of the symmetry energy within a fully relativistic framework.
 As an illustrative case, the decomposition of self-energies is analyzed in the nonlinear scalar-vector-isovector-scalar (commonly denoted as sigma–omega–rho–delta) relativistic mean-field model, where closed-form expressions are obtained.
 The results clarify how specific meson-nucleon couplings and Lorentz structures shape the behavior of the symmetry energy, contributing to a deeper theoretical understanding of isospin effects in dense nuclear matter.
 For details, see <a href="https://www.sciencedirect.com/science/article/pii/S0370269312003425" target="_blank">this paper</a>.